l-arnold/tkl-nomadic-odoo/README.rst

 - Odoo configurations:

-    - Odoo v12 installed from official Odoo Debian repo.
+    - Odoo v12 installed from 3rd party (official) Odoo apt repo.
     - Includes all base modules from base install of Odoo.

 - **Security note**: Updates to Odoo may require supervision so they